The PROTECT Study

 - Age 8-17 years old

-- Diagnosed with T1D in the previous 6 weeks
+- Diagnosed with T1D in the previous six weeks

-- Positive for 1 of 5 T1D autoantibodies (test to be done as part of the study) 4.
+- Positive for one of five T1D autoantibodies (test to be done as part of the study) 4.
 Ability to produce a minimum amount of your own insulin (test to be done as part of the study)

 - Otherwise generally healthy, with no other significant medical conditions, recent or history of infections, or taking medicines that might interfere with teplizumab